-But even then, we have to accept also, that we personally 204 and our "We-group" are free to switch into the wild "status naturalis", we are able to act "freely and fairly" and to exclude solidarity while still "believing" in what we are doing.
+But even then, we have to accept also, that we personally and our 204 "We-group" are free to switch into the wild "status naturalis", we are able to act "freely and fairly" and to exclude solidarity while still "believing" in what we are doing.

-These are the "free", the "fair" and the "humane" 205 consequences for punishment in Western democratic societies.
+These are the "free", the "fair" and the "humane" consequences for 205 punishment in Western democratic societies.
 Weighting all parts of this political trinity means acting as a democrat.
 Nevertheless, it should be noted, that the basic aspect of Western democracy is freedom.

-- 206 But maybe on a more basic level, the political level of great parties, there also has to be a balance between a liberal and a conservative position.
-In the field of social psychology a study shows two kinds of moral foundation, both a liberal and a conservative one, and it gives a good overview over five other sets of ethical approaches as well. - 207 A "liberal person" prefers the endorsement and use of the first two positions.
-The liberal two sets are ones: (1) "Harm/care" and (2) "Fairness/reciprocity".
+But maybe on a more basic level, the political level of great parties, 206 there also has to be a balance between a liberal and a conservative position.
+In the field of social psychology a study138 shows two kinds of moral foundation, both a liberal and a conservative one, and it gives a good overview over five other sets of ethical approaches as well.